flexera-public/policy_templates/saas/fsm/users_by_category/README.md

-# SaaS Manager - Redundant Apps
+# SaaS Manager - SaaS App User Report by Category

 ## What It Does